PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 What Counts as Bias

-IS bias: Content of lower quality for a minority group · Stereotyped images of protected groups · Advertising that focuses on appearance over function for female audiences.
+IS bias: Content of lower quality for a minority group ยท Stereotyped images of protected groups ยท Advertising that focuses on appearance over function for female audiences.

-IS NOT bias: Directing ads to companies rather than individuals (business targeting decision) · Producing less content for a segment if determined by business scope, not demographics.
+IS NOT bias: Directing ads to companies rather than individuals (business targeting decision) ยท Producing less content for a segment if determined by business scope, not demographics.

-Diagnostic test: Does the content itself differ in quality, accuracy, or respectfulness based on a protected characteristic?
+The diagnostic test: Does the content itself differ in quality, accuracy, or respectfulness based on a protected characteristic?
 Yes = bias.
 Deliberate business scope decision = not bias.

 Prioritization Order

-Bias by Lifecycle Phase
+Bias Reduction by Lifecycle Phase

-Planning/Design: Stakeholder involvement, feature selection, data collection planning (proactive).
+Planning/Design: Stakeholder involvement, feature selection, data collection planning โ€” proactive measures that address bias before a model exists.

 Operational: Human oversight, disparity testing, performance monitoring.
-Human oversight is a deployment activity, NOT a planning activity.
+Human oversight is a deployment/operational activity โ€” NOT a planning and design activity.

 D4